grame-cncm/faust/documentation/faust-manual/src/overview.md

 ### `faust2alsa`

-`faust2alsa` converts a Faust code into a standalone application with an [ALSA](https://www.alsa-project.org) audio engine and a [GTK](https://www.gtk.org/) interface.
+`faust2alsa` converts a Faust program into a standalone application with an [ALSA](https://www.alsa-project.org) audio engine and a [GTK](https://www.gtk.org/) interface.